MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-step3-copy-to-migrations.md

 # Step 3: Copy to migrations

-After a Egnyte account has been scanned and determined ready, add it to your migration list.
+After an Egnyte account has been scanned and determined ready, add it to your migration list.

 1. Select the **Migrations** tab.
 The table will list all users that have been copied to migration.